Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon R9 280 should in theory be just a bit better than the Radeon RX 470 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 280 will be 14% quicker than the Radeon RX 470 in general, due to its greater data rate. (explain)

-Texel RateThe Radeon RX 470 is a little bit (approximately 13%) faster with regards to AF than the Radeon R9 280. (explain)
+Texel RateThe Radeon RX 470 should be a small bit (more or less 13%) better at anisotropic filtering than the Radeon R9 280. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison